5yutan5/PyQtDarkTheme/style/README.md

 ## Icon

-Currently PyQtDarkTheme uses only svg icons for styling.
-Svg resources is in `svg/`.
+Currently, PyQtDarkTheme uses only SVG for styling.
+All SVG icons are in `svg/`.
 Most of the icons use Google [Material Design Icons](https://github.com/google/material-design-icons).

 ### Material Design Icons

-This svg icon is automatically downloaded from [material-icons](https://github.com/marella/material-icons), saved in `svg/material` and always kept up-to-date by GitHub actions.
+All SVG icons of Material Design Icons are automatically downloaded from [material-icons](https://github.com/marella/material-icons), saved in `svg/material`, and always kept up-to-date by GitHub actions.
 You don't need to download icons manually.
-If you want to add new svg of material design icons to this style, add the icon name and style to the `svg/material_design_icons.json` list.
+If you want to add new material icons to this style, add the icon name and style to the `svg/material_design_icons.json` list.
 > **Warning**
 >
 > Don't edit `svg/material` manually.

 ### Original Icons

-The original icons of PyQtDarkTheme is in `svg/original`.
-You can add and edit this icon manually.
+PyQtDarkTheme also has own SVG icons in `svg/original`.
+You can add and edit its icons manually.
 > **Warning**
 >
-> PyQtDarkTheme supports simple svg like following code.
+> PyQtDarkTheme supports simple SVG like following code.
 >
 > ```svg
 > <svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24"><path d="M9 16.17 5.53 12.7a.996.996 0 1 0-1.41 1.41l4.18 4.18c.39.39 1.02.39 1.41 0L20.29 7.71a.996.996 0 1 0-1.41-1.41L9 16.17z"/></svg>